The courses are being started at just two locations. Can students from other towns and cities enrol in courses at TDU Bengaluru and Learnerbay Nipani?

 The language of instruction is English.
 However, we will make sure that teachers and facilitators are bilingual in Kannada and English, to the extent possible, so that they can help students understand in a mix of languages.

-Why is the application process not online?
-Why do I have to visit the location where the course is being offered to pick up application forms?
+Why do I have to visit the location where the course is being offered to pick up application forms when the application process can be online?

-We would like you to visit the premises of our partners where you will be taking theory classes and meeting all your batchmates so that you can see the place discuss with people there and get all the information you need to make an informed decision about whether this is the right course for you.
+We would like to encourage you to visit the premises where you will be taking theory classes so that you can see the place discuss with people there and get all the information you need to make an informed decision about whether this is the right course for you.

 Can I pay fees in instalments?

 Yes, students will have the option to pay fees in instalments.
-You will receive more details from our partners when you visit their locations.
+Students at TDU Bengaluru will pay fees in approximately two equal installments.
+You will receive more details when you visit the specific location where you will enrol.

 Where will I be working as an apprentice/ intern?
 Do I have a choice about where I will work?